 Translation– “Visit this place again in the monsoon to witness these snow covered mountains turn into lush greenery.”

-9th December–I left Tosh, collected my bag from Barshaini, thanked Meenaji for the help she provided me after having chai and chowmein at her cafe and left for Kasol.
+9th December– I left Tosh, collected my bag from the cafe in Barshaini, profusely thanking Meenaji for all the help.
+As a token of respect, I had chai and chowmein at her cafe and left for Kasol.

-I spent a night at Buddha cafe in Kasol, had soup and aaloo ka paratha for the supper.
-The cafe played psy music and had psychedelic paintings on every corner of the walls.
-I walked on the streets of Kasol at night in the chilling cold.
-My legs were still in the hangover of Rasol trek.
+My last night was spent at Buddha cafe in Kasol.
+The cafe played psy music and had murals painted all over the walls.
+After having the supper there, I meandered on the streets at night in the chilling cold.
+My legs were still in the hangover of trekking.
 But, what a great time I had!

 Life gave me a purpose to live!
 A purpose to create my own path and reach the summit of my life.